Moments of Riesz measures on Poincar\'e disk and homogeneous tree -- a comparative study

 (Sub)harmonic functions on $\T$ are defined via the discrete Laplacian $P-I$ (or $I-P$, if one desires a positive semidefinite operator), where $P$ is the transition matrix of the simple random walk.
 Of course, here we also have the Riesz decomposition theorem.
 We shall see that once we understand the correspondence between tree and disk completely, we can obtain the same type of moment condition for the Riesz measure of a subharmonic function as in \eqref{eq:moment}: we need to realise that the term $1-|z|$ in \eqref{eq:moment} is the distance from $z$ to the boundary in the metric of the respective compactification.

 In the next Section \ref{sec:disk-tree}, we provide an expository description of the basic potential theoretic features of $\DD$ and $\T$.
-On purpose slightly beyond the scope of the subsequent sections, it aims at providing a good understanding of part of the many common features of those two structures.
-Subsequently, in section \ref{sec:harmonic}, we shall prove our basic moment conditions for subharmonic functions on those two spaces.
+On purpose slightly beyond the scope of the subsequent section, it aims at providing a good understanding of part of the many common features of those two structures.
+Subsequently, in Section \ref{sec:harmonic}, we present and investigate our basic moment conditions for subharmonic functions on those two spaces.